Semigroup approach to the sign problem in quantum Monte Carlo simulations: Introduction

 Our results open up new possibilities to sign-problem-free Monte Carlo simulations.
-As an example, we construct a kind of interacting fermion lattice model which involves the paring term, the Kramers time-reversal invariant hopping term, and the interaction term.
-This class of model is sign-problem-free, which could not find explanation in previous frameworks.
+We construct a kind of interacting fermion lattice model which involves the pairing term, the Kramers time-reversal invariant hopping term, and the interaction term.
+This class of model is sign-problem-free, which could not be explained in previous frameworks.

-We believe that this framework will find more applications in both numerical and analytical studies.
+We believe that this framework will find more applications in both numerical and analytical studies\citep{grossman_robust_2023}.
 To illustrate the latter case, we establish certain inequalities for the expectation values of physical observables in many-body systems.